 This time period is typical for CO2 gas detectors employing NDIR sensor elements.

-If you have an indoor air quality CO2 monitor that is in the ppm range, most often the unit can be calibrated to fresh outdoor air which is 413ppm.
+If you have an indoor air quality CO2 monitor in the ppm range, the unit can be calibrated to fresh outdoor air at 413 ppm.

-If you have a CO2 meter or analyzer with a 0-100% range, typically one will calibrate in the mid-point of the range, i.e. 50% CO2 with a calibration gas bottle.
+If you have a CO2 meter or analyzer with a 0 - 100% range, you will typically calibrate in the mid-point of the range, i.e. 50% CO2 with a calibration gas bottle.

 Be attentive and calibrate much more regularly if:

 - The user is employing the device as an analytical tool where accuracy is paramount.

 - The device is used in an extreme environment (temp and humidity).

 - The user is performing a dangerous application.
 In this case, calibration and bump testing are mandatory since imminent injury or death will occur if the device fails.